-The federal court motion was filed under 28 U.S.C. § 1782, a law which allows parties to foreign legal proceedings to obtain documents and information from individuals or companies in the United States in service of foreign proceedings.
+The federal court motion was filed under the Foreign Legal Assistance (FLA) Statute (28 U.S.C. § 1782), a law which allows parties to foreign legal proceedings to obtain documents and information from individuals or companies in the United States in service of foreign proceedings.

 In addition to EarthRights International, Mr. Campos is represented in the federal court action by Gail Johnson of Johnson, Brenner & Klein, PLLC, based in Boulder, Colorado.